Skip to main content

 "https://api.kameleoon.com/experiments"

-Using the access_token to prove your identity, you can make standard REST web API calls.
-Provide the token in the Authorization request header.
+After using the access_token to verify your identity, you can make standard REST web API calls.
+Include the token in the Authorization request header.

 The general Automation API endpoint is https://api.kameleoon.com.
 For the Client Credentials flow, there are no refresh tokens.
-An access token is valid for a duration of 2 hours by default.
+An access token is valid for 2 hours by default.

 All API requests must be made over HTTPs.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.